DS-SophB/Cheat-sheets/README.md

 # Cheat-sheets
 During my learnings I have been often looking for the next "cheat sheet" to help me find quick key board short cuts, common code blocks for different libraries or a bit of study material to help me along my journey.
-I thought someone else might also find  then useful.
+I thought someone else might also find  them useful.

 ## Excel Cheat Sheets